Your Guide to Short-Term and Holiday Rental Investments

 Upcoming Changes to the Furnished Holiday Lettings (FHL) Regime

-1. Loss of Full Mortgage Interest Relief: From 2025, investors will no longer be able to fully deduct mortgage interest from rental income, aligning holiday lets with standard property income rules.
+• Mortgage Interest Relief: Holiday let owners will no longer be able to fully deduct mortgage interest from rental income.
+Instead, tax treatment will follow standard property income rules.

-2. No More Capital Allowances: Previously, FHL owners could claim capital allowances on furnishings and equipment, but this benefit will be removed.
+• Capital Allowances: The ability to claim capital allowances on furnishings, fittings, and equipment will be removed.

-3. Capital Gains Tax (CGT) Reliefs: Business Asset Disposal Relief and Rollover Relief will no longer apply to holiday lets.
+• Capital Gains Tax (CGT) Reliefs: Certain reliefs, including Business Asset Disposal Relief and Rollover Relief, will no longer apply to FHLs.

-4. Alignment with Buy-to-Let Rules: Income from holiday lets will now follow the same tax treatment as standard buy-to-let properties, removing their distinct advantages.
+• Tax Alignment: Income from holiday lets will now follow the same tax framework as buy-to-let properties.

 Stylish interior design for short term lets that reflects the urban charm of converted spaces across Yorkshire.